Azure/azure-dev/cli/azd/docs/alpha-features.md

 # Alpha Features

-The Azure Developer CLI includes a `alpha feature toggle` which allows the cli to enable `experimental`.
+The Azure Developer CLI includes a `alpha feature toggle` which allows the cli to enable functionality in `alpha` mode (experimental).
 This document provides the feature design for it.

 ## Main requirement